SalesforceCommerceCloud/b2c-crm-sync/README.md

 ##### Configure Your Data API Permissions

 > We leverage the Data API to facilitate server-to-server updates from the Salesforce Platform to B2C Commerce.
-When a profile representation in the Salesforce Platform is modified, the Data API is used to publish updates to B2C Commerce.
+When a user modifies a customer profile in the Salesforce Platform, the platform publishes those updates to B2C Commerce via the B2C Commerce DATA API.

 - Select 'Data API' and 'Global' from the available select boxes.
 - Add the following permission set for your clientId to the existing configuration settings.
 Map your allowed-origins to point to your Salesforce environment (you may have to come back and set this after your scratchOrg is created below).